-Despite the extended wet conditions and intense rainfall events during the reporting period, no evidence of any further erosion was recorded at Photopoints 1, 2 and 4 whilst minimal erosion of the stream bank was evident at Photopoint 3.
+Despite the extended wet conditions and intense rainfall events during the reporting period, no evidence of any further erosion was recorded at Photopoints 1, 2 and 4 whilst minimal further erosion of the stream bank was evident at Photopoint 3.
 The lack of further erosion is in part due to the increased vegetation in the stream bed and banks and indicates that the creek is in a degraded but stable state.

-Quarterly monitoring will continue over the coming reporting period with additional monitoring following heavy rainfall.
+Quarterly monitoring will continue over the coming reporting period.